+LU-9.1.2: Partnerships.

-Strategy LU-9.1.2: Partnerships.
-Create partnerships between the City and other public and private organizations to promote the development of innovative technology and businesses in the community and facilitate growth and infrastructure improvements that benefits residents and businesses.
+Create partnerships between the City and other public, and private and non-profit organizations to provide improvements and services that benefit the community.

-Strategy LU-9.1.3: Economic Development and Business
+LU-9.1.3: Economic Development and Business Retention.

-Retention.
 Encourage new businesses and retain existing businesses that provide local shopping and services, add to municipal revenues, contribute to economic vitality and enhance the City's physical environment.

-Strategy LU-9.1.4: Regulations.
+LU-9.1.4: Regulations.

 Periodically review and update land use and zoning requirements for retail, commercial and office development in order to attract high-quality sales-tax producing businesses and services, while adapting to the fast-changing retail, commercial and office environment.

-Strategy LU-9.1.5: Incubator Work Space.
+LU-9.1.5: Incubator Work Space.

 Encourage the development of flexible and affordable incubator work space for start-ups and new and emerging technologies.

-Strategy LU-9.1.6: Development Review.
+LU-9.1.6: Development Review.

 Provide efficient and timely review of development proposals, while maintaining quality standards in accordance with city codes.
 Look for a solution-based approach to problems while being responsive to community concerns and promote positive communication among parties.

-Policy LU-9.2: Work Environment
+POLICY LU-9.2: WORK ENVIRONMENT

-Encourage the design of projects to take into account the well-being and health of employees and the fast-changing work environment.
+Encourage the design of projects to take into account the well-being and health of employees and the fastchanging work environment.

-Strategy LU-9.2.1: Local Amenities.
+LU-9.2.1: Local Amenities.

 Encourage office development to locate in areas where workers can walk or bike to services such as shopping and restaurants, and to provide walking and bicycling connections to services.

-Strategy LU-9.2.2: Workplace Policies.
+LU-9.2.2: Workplace Policies.

 Encourage public and private employers to provide workplace policies that enhance and improve the health and well-being of their employees.